WWE NXT: Background

 On February 2, 2010, WWE Chairman Vince McMahon introduced a new weekly program that would replace the canceled ECW in its time slot on Syfy.
 McMahon described the show as "the next evolution of WWE; the next evolution of television history".

-The new show's name, NXT, was later discovered to be trademark already in the United Kingdom by National Wrestling Alliance (NWA) affiliate Scottish Wrestling Alliance (SWA) which also used "NXT" as their brand for upcoming stars.
+The new show's name, NXT, was later discovered to be trademarked already in the United Kingdom by National Wrestling Alliance (NWA) affiliate Scottish Wrestling Alliance (SWA) which also used "NXT" as their brand for upcoming stars.
 Both parties ultimately reached an agreement that resulted in SWA releasing the "NXT" trademark in favor of a new one before the show's debut.

 The show's format was revealed in an article by Variety on February 16, with a press release from WWE made shortly later that day.
 NXT is the second reality-based series produced by WWE, the first being WWE Tough Enough which aired between 2001 and 2004.
 Due to WWE's nature of airing weekly shows without hiatus, the plan for NXT was to split the year's set of episodes into multiple seasons.